Get to Know the Real Los Angeles in 5 Insanely Gluttonous Days

 It may come as a bit of a shock that Los Angeles, a place often imagined for beach bodies and plastic surgery, would be the ultimate destination for a vacation based around eating, but life is full of surprises.
 You’ll hear stories about how LA has “finally” figured out our culinary scene in the last few years (thanks for the pity visit, Michelin!), but the fact is that the city has always had a killer food scene.
 This is a city where ex-Nobu busboys open their own Mexican sushi restaurants, a city that essentially jump-started the food truck revolution (thanks Roy Choi!).
-It's where you can turn a quiet corner corner and walk directly into the heart of a Guatemalan street food market, or find world’s-best-sushi contenders in the dusty corners of a strip mall.
+It's where you can turn a quiet corner and walk directly into the heart of a Guatemalan street food market, or find world's-best-sushi-contenders hidden in dusty strip malls.
 LA is stuffed top to bottom with incredible things to eat.

 It's also, you know, one of America's biggest and most vibrant cities.
 And one of the best ways to see LA at its best is through the lens of food -- something that makes LA one of the 20 Places We're Dreaming About in 2020.
 The city's food scene is stronger than it’s ever been, and you need to get over here and experience it.

 With about 329 days of sunshine a year, springtime between March and May is probably the best time to visit weather-wise, as it’s likely to be 75 the whole damn time (Coachella is in April, if you’re looking to extend your trip to include that).

 If you’re planning on coming in the summer, prepare for a bit of a trade-off: With potentially oppressive heat will come a slew of food & drink festivals, Dodger Stadium season, and outdoor music (including shows at the The Hollywood Bowl and Greek amphitheaters).